sebastiaan-dev/duckdb-fastlanes/docs/README.md

 ```sh
 BUILD_BENCHMARK=1 make release
 ```
 Next generate the TPC-H dataset and corresponding files.
 Currently supported are DuckDB, Parquet and FastLanes.
+Note: This runs pip commands, have a venv running before executing this command.
 ```sh
 make generate-data
 ```